ionic-team/ionic-docs/docs/index.md

 ### Simplicity

-Ionic is built with simplicity in mind, so that creating apps is enjoyable, easy to learn, and accessible to just about anyone with web development skills.
+Ionic is built with simplicity in mind, so that creating apps is enjoyable and easy to learn, and it is also accessible to anyone with web development skills.

 ## Framework Compatibility